gaobo9109/CS3245/hw4/README.txt

 The documents provided are very noisy and contains a large amount of extraneous information as well as junk left by the scraping/OCR process such as page numbers, bits of JavaScript embedded in the page and legal disclaimers.
-The sanitizer is designed to strip all of these out from the data to improve index speed and search quality.
+The sanitizer is designed to strip all of these out from the data to improve index speed and quality.
 A number of documents are also entirely empty because their content is restricted - these are also excluded from the index.

 Zones and fields other than document's court are not used because the documents come from many different sources and